nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 **Back-end** development focuses on data retrieval and storage.
 Getting data from a database to the browser so the front end has something to show.
 It is sometimes referred to as the _server side_ of your application.

-All of the applications that we've built up until this point are front-end applications: they are not hooked up to any kind of database, and since we don't know any back-end languages like PHP or server-side JavaScript environments like Node.js, we haven't been able to build or or manage our own databases.
+All of the applications that we've built up until this point are front-end applications: they are not hooked up to any kind of database, and since we don't know any back-end languages like PHP or server-side JavaScript environments like Node.js, we haven't been able to build or manage our own databases.

 Until now!